 No Impact.
-The Glendale Municipal Code, Section 12.44 specifically protects six different native or "indigenous" species of trees that include the Coast live oak, Valley oak, Mesa oak, Scrub oak,

-California sycamore and California bay.
-There are no protected trees located on the project site.
-As a result, no impact would occur.
+The Glendale Municipal Code, Section 12.44 specifically protects six different native or "indigenous" species of trees that include the Coast Live Oak, Valley Oak, Mesa Oak, Scrub Oak, California Sycamore, and California Bay.
+There are no protected trees on-site.